Surfaces and their Profile Curves

-In contrast, a curve with a single crossing can only be generated as a profile curve by an unknotted torus.
+In contrast, each of the curves in Figure~\ref{pfcurves} can be a fold curve of an unknotted torus, but not of a knotted torus.

-\begin{example} The curve $\gamma$ in Figure~\ref{figeight} cannot be a profile curve generated by a knotted torus. \end{example} \begin{proof} Suppose that the curve $\gamma$ is a profile curve.
-It does not bound a disk on the torus, since it has writhe one and a curve bounding a disk on a torus has surface linking number zero.
-Similarly $\gamma$ cannot represent a torus meridian, which also has surface linking number equal to zero.
-Thus $\gamma$ must represent a homotopically nontrivial, and non-meridianal curve on a possibly knotted torus.
-Since $\gamma$ is unknotted, this is possible only if the torus is unknotted and $\gamma$ is either a $(p,1)$ or a $(1,q)$ curve. \end{proof}
+\begin{example} The curves $\gamma_1$ and $\gamma_2$ in Figure~\ref{pfcurves} cannot be fold curves lying on a knotted torus. \end{example} \begin{proof} We show this for $\gamma_1$.
+The argument for $\gamma_2$ is similar.
+Suppose that the curve $\gamma_1$ is a fold curve on a torus.
+A curve bounding a disk on a torus has surface linking number zero.
+Since $\gamma_1$ has writhe one and by Theorem~\ref{delta} has $\delta$ invariant zero, it cannot bound a disk on the torus.

-The restrictions on profile curves due to Theorem~\ref{writhe} can apply even when knowing the writhe only up to sign.
-This situation occurs in photographic images of surfaces, where it is often unclear which profile curve arc is in front and which in back when their projections cross. \begin{example} The immersed planar figure-eight curve, obtained by ignoring the over and under-crossing information in Figure~\ref{figeight}, cannot be the projection to the plane of a profile curve generated by a sphere or a knotted torus. \end{example} \begin{proof} The planar figure-eight curve is a projection of a curve whose writhe is either $+1$ or $-1$.
-Theorem~\ref{writhe} rules out either possibility for a profile curve on the stated surfaces. \end{proof}
+Similarly $\gamma$ cannot represent a torus meridian, which also has surface linking number zero since it bounds an embedded compressing disk in $\R^3$.
+Thus $\gamma$ is homotopically nontrivial and not a meridian, and thus represents $l$ longitudes and $m$ meridians with $l>0$.
+Since $\gamma$ itself is unknotted, this is possible only if the torus is unknotted. \end{proof}